-Can The Eagles' "Take It Easy" Save Winslow, Arizona?
+Can the Eagles’ ‘Take It Easy’ save Winslow, Arizona?

 That same year, a music festival was started.
 Initially a dedication celebration for the park’s opening, the Standin’ On The Corner Festival grew into an annual two-day live music celebration, held each September and concluding on Saturday night with the performance of an Eagles cover band.

-My dad texted pictures (I had moved away from Winslow to Phoenix after having spent several years in Brooklyn, New York) and sent updates charting the progress of candles and wreaths being placed in the park next to the statue.
-I used to think of my long-haired dad, a railroad engineer who drove freight trains from Winslow to just outside of Albuquerque, as so quintessentially a “Winslow” guy (he was a founding member of the Standin’ On The Corner Foundation) that once, in my 20s, I took a series of photos of him standing on each corner along my hometown’s streets.
+My dad texted pictures (I had moved away from Winslow to Phoenix after having spent several years in Brooklyn, N.Y.) and sent updates charting the progress of candles and wreaths being placed in the park next to the statue.
+I used to think of my long-haired dad, a railroad engineer who drove freight trains from Winslow to just outside of Albuquerque, as so quintessentially a “Winslow” guy (he was a founding member of the Standin’ on the Corner Foundation) that once, in my 20s, I took a series of photos of him standing on each corner along my hometown’s streets.

-That night, dozens of people gathered to sing along to Eagles tunes, sway to the music, and pay their respects, some dropping off flowers and notes.
+That night, dozens of people gathered to sing along to Eagles tunes, sway to the music and pay their respects, some dropping off flowers and notes.
 The homegrown event got national press.

 Down in Phoenix, 100.7 KSLX’s morning radio team, Mark and NeanderPaul, also wanted to do something to honor Frey, something aside from “hey, we’re going to play an album side,” says radio host Mark Devine.
-The pair approached the Standin’ On The Corner Foundation.
+The pair approached the Standin’ on the Corner Foundation.
 One thing led to another and, when KSLX kicked in a sizable $15,000 donation for the project, plans to acquire a life-size bronze statue resembling Frey were put in motion.
-The city of Winslow and the Standin’ On The Corner Foundation also pitched in with contributions for the project’s estimated $22,000 price tag.
-Friday, September 23 at noon, a statue unveiling and dedication will take place to kick off the 18th Standin’ On The Corner Festival, a live music event that will run September 23 and 24 in Winslow.
+The city of Winslow and the Standin’ on the Corner Foundation also pitched in with contributions for the project’s estimated $22,000 price tag.
+Friday, September 23 at noon, a statue unveiling and dedication will take place to kick off the 18th Standin’ on the Corner Festival, a live music event that will run September 23 and 24 in Winslow.
 Mark and NeanderPaul will be there broadcasting their morning show and the dedication ceremony.

 Winslow has made a cottage industry out of its mention in the song “Take It Easy,” and Frey’s death certainly created an uptick in attention for the little town in northern Arizona.
 But call me a cynic: I wonder how long could this song be relevant enough to help my hometown stay on the map.